Overview of Services

 Which service is best for your project?

 Editing is best done in steps that correspond to where you are in the writing or publishing process.
-Each step has a distinct focus so the order matters!
+Each step has a distinct focus, which is why the order matters.
+Together they result in polished, professional, writing you can be proud of!

-The terminology for all the different types of editing can vary and be mystifying, so below I’ve defined the three services I offer.
-I’ve worked with publishers, organizations, small businesses, and individuals, and I’ll draw on my experience to help you determine the best fit for your project based on your goals, budget, and content.
+The terminology for all the types of editing can vary and be mystifying.
+I’ve listed the ones I offer and how I define them.
+Whether you’re a publisher, organization, or book author, I’ll draw on my experience to help you determine the best fit for your project.

 Rates are customized to each project.
 My process gives an overview of how we’ll work together, my default resources and style, and the formats I work with.